Given the function:

 Determine for which values of the following is true:

-To solve this problem, let's analyze the function and determine when it is greater than zero.
+To solve this problem, we need to determine where the function is greater than zero.

 Look at the function below: